 Due to the damage, third shift operations for July 19, as well as all operations, both office and production, were closed for July 20.

 Following the devastating tornado, Jason Andringa, president and CEO of the company, released the following statement:

 “July 19, 2018 is a day we won’t forget.

 The devastation from the most powerful tornado in Iowa in more than three years was significant, but it is nothing compared to the impact of what happened after.

 The outpouring of concern and support from our community has been overwhelming.
 It means more to me and our team than we can express.
 Messages of support from Governor Reynolds, Senator Grassley, Senator Ernst and Congressman Loebsack solidifies the strength we have here in our great state of Iowa.
 The dedication, quickness and compassion of emergency responders was demonstrated in caring for our team members and helping clean-up has been crucial.

 I have never been more proud of the Vermeer team than I have been over the past 72 hours.
 We plan for scenarios and practice drills, but nothing truly prepares us for the unknown.
 The way our team handled the situation, followed procedures and cared for one another is precisely what Vermeer team members pride themselves in – doing more.
 The amount of progress we have already made is astounding.

 The rebuilding has begun.
 We are Vermeer Strong.”

 As of July 23, Vermeer team members were able to return to production in many of the facilities thanks to the work of team members and clean up crews.

 The company notes that it has two goals moving forward.
-First, recover safely and recover completely.
-This means a return to full production as soon as possible.
-Second, Vermeer Corp. want to get its team members back to work quickly.
+First, recover safely and recover completely, which means a return to full production as soon as possible.
+Second, the manufacturer wants to get its team members back to work quickly.